iliclaey/pan/panc-docs/source/commands/commands.rst

 Description
 -----------

-The ``panc-annotations`` command will process the annotations contains within pan configuration files within the given base directory.
+The ``panc-annotations`` command will process the annotations contained within pan configuration files within the given base directory.

 ``--base-dir=``
     Defines a base directory containing all pan configuration files to process.
-The default is value is the current working directory.
+The default value is the current working directory.

 ``--output-dir=``
     Set where the annotation files will be written.
 If this option is